emontzkajnl/plugins/custom-facebook-feed/README.txt

 == Installation ==

-1. Install the Custom Facebook Feed either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
+1. Install the plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Facebook Feed' settings page to configure your feed.
+3. Navigate to the 'Facebook Feed' settings page to create and configure your feed.
-4. Use the shortcode `[custom-facebook-feed]` in your page, post or widget to display your feed.
+4. Use the shortcode `[custom-facebook-feed feed=1]` in your page, post or widget to display your feed.
-5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=smashballoon num=5]`.
+5. You can display multiple feeds of different pages by specifying a feed ID directly in the shortcode: `[custom-facebook-feed feed=2]`.

 == Frequently Asked Questions ==